How To Be A Good Director. Tips & Advice.

 Part of keeping people happy is hearing everybody and addressing concerns if there are any.
 These could be more than just creative differences.

-Crews are comprised of many people, and not everyone will always get along.
-Disagreements may happen, issues may arise.
+Crews comprise many people, and not everyone will always get along.
+Disagreements may happen, and issues may arise.

-This being your set, it’s your job to iron these out and ensure that smoothness and agreeability returns to the set.
-Be the mediator, show your crew you care about them as much as you do your film, and that will inspire loyalty to the project.
+It’s your set, so it’s your job to iron these out and ensure that smoothness and agreeability return to the set.
+Be the mediator, and show your crew you care about them as much as you do your film.
+That will inspire loyalty to the project.

 Be Respectful

-This one could be a subheading of addressing concerns, but part of keeping people happy and positive is treating them like adults.
+This one could be a subheading for addressing concerns, but part of keeping people happy and positive is treating them like adults.
 Never yell or belittle anyone publicly or privately.

-If there’s a disagreement between you and someone on the crew, or you see someone slacking or not doing their work, don’t call them out then and there.
+If you disagree with someone on the crew or see someone slacking or not doing their work, don’t call them out then and there.
 Hash it out in private and always in a respectful manner.

-Just because everyone is technically working for you doesn’t give you free reign to terrorize the cast and crew.
+Because everyone technically works for you doesn’t give you free rein to terrorize the cast and crew.

 Make Sure Everyone Has What They Need